 Keep copies of all transaction receipts and correspondence with customers, including invoices, quotes, email messages, faxes, and proof of deliveries.

 Ask customers to insert (also called dip) EMV chip cards into an EMV card reader to obtain authorizations with the EMV chip data.
-If your or a consumer swipes a chip card, you could be liable for a fraud chargeback dispute.
+If you or a consumer swipes a chip card, you could be liable for a fraud chargeback dispute.